terraform-google-modules/terraform-google-dataflow/README.md

 - roles/iam.serviceAccountUser
 - roles/storage.admin

+If you want to use the Key Management Service:
+- roles/cloudkms.cryptoKeyEncrypterDecrypter

 ### Configure a Controller Service Account to create the job
 If you want to use the service_account_email input to specify a service account that will identify the VMs in which the jobs are running, the service account will need the following project roles:
 - roles/dataflow.worker